cirko33/wall-et/extension/README.md

 6. **Pin the Extension**:
    - Click the puzzle piece icon in your browser toolbar
-   - Find "Sepolia ETH Wallet" and click the pin icon
+   - Find "WALL-ET" and click the pin icon

 ## Usage